 Nevertheless, as long as we live in an imperfect world where evil vies for our hearts and minds and lives and nations, each of us is called to protect, to guard, to defend -- whether through military service or through civil service or through active, thoughtful citizenship -- the ideas* that good exists, that good will ultimately prevail, and that, until then, it is better to die, physically or in the small daily sacrifices we make for others, in the service of good than it is to pretend that evil does not exist, that the conflict does not exist, and/or that we are not called to serve.

 None of us is innocent.
 None of us is excused.
 None of us ever can be said to have retired from active duty.
 We each have been thrown a torch.
 Will we take what is good and use it for evil to burn, kill, and destroy?
 Will we, out of fear that we are misusing it, stamp it out and, having blinded ourselves to good, stumble about in evil's darkness?
 Or will we hold it high to shed as much good light as we can so all can see to work for good.

 *When a recruit joins the U.S. military, he/she takes an oath to "support and defend" what?
 The president?
 The country?
 The people?
 Read the oath here.
-Here is another Department of Defense article titled "Why Civilian Control of the Military?" -- worth reading.
+Here is another Department of Defense article worth reading to help us understand how our country works and why: "Why Civilian Control of the Military?"